Skip to main content

 Teaching Rationale And Relationship

-The Scheduled Learning and Teaching Activities provide a detailed explanation of the key issues and an examination of important literature in relation to international urban development as well as discussions about the application of the theoretical concepts presented in the lecture material to current urban and global issues.
+The Scheduled Learning and Teaching Activities provide a detailed explanation of the key issues and an examination of important literature in relation to global urban development as well as discussions about the application of the theoretical concepts presented in the lecture material to current urban and global issues.
 The Guided Independent Study will enable students to both achieve the intended knowledge and skills outcomes identified for the module, as well as enabling to help them prepare for the creation of their assessment submission.
 In case of lockdowns, the lectures and the workshop will move to online Zoom face2face sessions.

 Assessment Methods